AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 9. Cite away!
 You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin, and press enter when you are done.
 Voilà!

-*Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for somereason.
+*Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for some reason...
 I fixed this problem by changing the keyboard shortcut under tools/options/keyboard.
 Search for "citations" and edit the keyboard shortcut as you please.
 I recommend CTR+G*

 10. When ready, compile scrivener into an odt file.
 Scan using Zotero as detailed on [this wepage](https://catherinepope.com/how-to-use-zotero-with-scrivener-part-2/).